 Further down in her resume, she adds a section dedicated to her extracurricular activities:

-Lastly, in lieu of a formal Work Experience section, she adds volunteer work:
+Last, in lieu of a formal work experience section, she adds volunteer work:

 What you can do

 With no work experience, you should aim to write your resume in a similar format.
 Try to think of activities you participate in, like school projects and clubs, volunteer work, or even athletics.

 You can list these in distinct sections—like our example candidate does—or you can compile them under a “major achievements” section of your resume.
 This gives you more leeway to stretch your activities and projects to fill space in your resume.

 Your aim should be to present yourself as an active person who can be trusted to learn quickly and manage an entry-level job efficiently, so dig up whatever evidence you can to show that you’re up to the task.

 Are you a high schooler with some work experience?

 Check out our babysitter resume sample for a great example of how to write an education section as a high-school student (or recent grad) with some work experience:

 What this applicant did

 Notice how this applicant’s education section is present but not particularly prominent.
 She lists the high school she attended, as well as a certificate received during her education, but leaves off her GPA because it is below 3.0.